-The course aims to develop inquiring, knowledgeable and ethical minds.
-Through studying Chemistry pupils gain a thorough understanding of a wide range of aspects of Chemistry and also become aware of how scientists work and communicate with each other.
+The course aims develop inquiring, to ethical minds.
+Through knowledgeable and studying Chemistry pupils gain a thorough understanding of a wide range of aspects of Chemistry and also become aware of how scientists work and communicate with each other.
 Wherever possible the course draws upon environmental and technological contexts, and identifies the social, moral and economic effects of science.